 Sherko Abbas | 2021 | Iraq | 7’ | digital | Kurdish spoken, English subtitles

-This film consists of a single sequence drawn from the personal archives of the filmmaker’s father Abbas Abdulraza, a Kurdish freedom fighter and cameraman.
+This film consists of a single sequence drawn from the personal archives of the filmmaker’s father Abbas Abdulrazaq, a Kurdish freedom fighter and cameraman.
 In 1985, he accompanied a group of fellow soldiers to document an attack mission on a military camp in northern Iraq.
-Abdulraza gathered a vast quantity of material relating to this conflict, and here his son Sherko Abbas uses the material as found.
+Abdulrazaq gathered a vast quantity of material relating to this conflict, and here his son Sherko Abbas uses the material as found.

 The footage captures the men as they navigate a small raft along the Sirwan River through a perilous region then controlled by the Iraqi army.
-Abdulraza records from the boat on a VHS camcorder as they row in silence, and when the soldiers arrive at the bank they break into song.
+Abdulrazaq records from the boat on a VHS camcorder as they row in silence, and when the soldiers arrive at the bank they break into song.
 The resulting film is a remarkable vignette of war and resistance, a quietly radical act in recontextualising found footage.